DataDog/documentation/content/en/agent/kubernetes/operator_configuration.md

 : Environment variables for all Datadog Agents.
 [See the Docker environment variables documentation][2].

 `agent.hostNetwork`
 : Host networking requested for this pod.
 Use the host's network namespace.
-If this option is set, the ports that will be used must be specified.
+If this option is set, the ports that are used must be specified.
 Defaults to `false`.

 `agent.hostPID`
 : Use the host's PID namespace.
 Optional: Defaults to `false`.